slukits/lines/README.md

 The above prints "a centered bold line" centered in bold letters into the component's fifth line.
-Note here again the line will stay centered if the terminal window size changes.
+Note here again the line will stay centered if the component's size changes.
 A similar API is provided by embedded Component's Gaps(index)-method

 ```go
 	c.Gaps(0).Sty(lines.Reverse)